 However, Jane will lose money if Tesla’s price drops because she must repay the margin loan even if the share price drops to $240.
 Thus, Jane will have to pay the $270 plus the interest.

-Shorting stocks is not investing, instead shorting is called speculation.
-To explain, the difference, investing means you expect a return from an investment.
-For example, a dividend from a stock.
+Shorting stocks is not investing; shorting is called speculation.
+To explain the difference, investing means you expect a return from an investment, e.g., a dividend from a stock.

 However, in speculation, you hope that your strategy will lead to a return.
-For example, Jane hopes Tesla’s price will fall and rise again.
-Thus, in speculation there is no guaranteed return.
+For example, Jane expects Tesla’s price will fall and rise again.
+Thus, in speculation, there is no guaranteed return.

 Moreover, speculative trading is usually a short-term strategy.
 Specifically, Jane hopes Tesla’s share price will increase before her margin loans come due.

-In fact, the term shorting is finance industry slang for any short-term trade.
-The expectation being they finance most shorts with margin loans.
+The term shorting is the finance industry slang for any short-term trade.
+The expectation is that they finance most shorts with margin loans.

-How Much Money do you Need to Short Stocks?
+4. How Much Money do I Need to Short Stocks?

 Shorting stocks is dangerous because it is easy to run of money while doing it.